thisdougb/thisdougb.github.io/_drafts/2019-09-09-deduce-your-way-to-devops-tooling.md

 SaltStack | SaltStack | declarative, imperative | push, pull | Python
 ~~Terraform~~ | ~~HashiCorp~~ | ~~declarative~~ | ~~push~~ | ~~Go~~

+At this point we have some remaining options to choose from, all of which meet our fictional company requirements.
+Refining the choice from here could be down to the skills available in the team or job market, tool maturity and community support.

+The above table of options would look a little different if we were automating infrastructure tasks.
+We'd cross off Puppet as an option, but all others would be on the table.

+#### One Deductive Process, Not One Tool
 DevOps tends to be an operations-heavy job, and we focus on automating _processes_.
 We focus on process because this is where the largest gains of automation can be, from time savings to increasing reliability.